From Shapley Values to Generalized Additive Models and back: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{thm:thm_recovery}] We assume that the function $f$ can be written as a GAM of order $n$, that is

 Notice that this GAM is not necessarily the Shapley-GAM, but just some way to write the function $f$ as a GAM.
-Now, let $f_S$ be the component functions of the Shapley-GAM.
-According to Theorem \ref{thm:thm_shapley_values_from_gam}, $n$-Shapley Values can be written as a linear combination of the component functions of the Shapley-GAM
+Let $f_S$ be the component functions of the Shapley-GAM.
+Now, $n$-Shapley Values, the Faith-Shap interaction index, as well as the Shapley Taylor interaction index, can be written as a linear combination of the component functions of the Shapley-GAM

-with linear coefficients $C_{n,m}$.
-According to equation \eqref{eq:proof_recovery_0}, $\Phi_{S}^n(x)$ is equal to $f_S(x_S)$ plus some weighted components of the Shapley-GAM of order greater than $n$.
-As a consequence, should the Shapley-GAM also be a GAM of order $n$, then the second sum vanishes and we arrive at $\Phi_S^n(x)=f_S(x_S)$ which is what we want to show.
+where the specific linear coefficients $C_{n,m}$ depend on the interaction index (Theorem \ref{thm:thm_shapley_values_from_gam}, equation \eqref{eq:faith_shap}, equation \eqref{eq:shapley_taylor}).
+According to equation \eqref{eq:proof_recovery_0}, the interaction index equals $f_S(x_S)$ plus some weighted components of the Shapley-GAM of order greater than $n$.
+As a consequence, it remains to show is that the Shapley-GAM is a GAM of order $n$ (then the second sum vanishes and we arrive at $I_S^n(x)=f_S(x_S)$ which is what we want to show).

 It remains to show that the Shapley-GAM is a GAM of order $n$.
 According to Theorem \ref{thm:shapley_gam}, the component functions of the Shapley-GAM are given by

 We want to show that the component functions of degree greater than $n$ vanish.
 Let us first consider observational SHAP.
 Here we have